Subvarieties of pointed Abelian l-groups: Abstract

 \section{Abstract}

-This paper provides a complete classification of the subvarieties and subquasivarieties of pointed Abelian lattice-ordered groups ($\ell$-groups) that are generated by chains.
+This paper provides a complete classification of all subvarieties of pointed Abelian lattice-ordered groups ($\ell$-groups), as well as all subquasivarieties that are generated by their totally ordered members.
 We present two complementary approaches to achieve this classification.

-First, using purely $\ell$-group-theoretic methods, we analyze the structure of lexicographic products and radicals to identify all join-irreducible members of the lattice of subvarieties of positively pointed $\ell$-groups.
+First, using purely $\ell$-group-theoretic methods, we analyze the structure of lexicographic products and values to identify all join-irreducible members of the lattice of subvarieties of positively pointed Abelian $\ell$-groups.
 We provide a novel equational basis for each of these subvarieties, leading to a complete description of the entire subvariety lattice.
-As a direct application, our $\ell$-group-theoretic classification yields an alternative, self-contained proof of Komori's celebrated classification of subvarieties of MV-algebras.
+As a direct application, our $\ell$-group-theoretic classification yields an alternative, self-contained proof of Komori's classification of subvarieties of MV-algebras.

-Second, we explore the connection to MV-algebras via Mundici's $\Gamma$ functor.
+Second, we explore the connection to MV-algebras via an extended version of Mundici's $\Gamma$ functor.
 We prove that this functor preserves universal classes, a result of independent model-theoretic interest.
-This allows us to lift the classification of universal classes of MV-chains, due to Gispert, to a complete classification of universal classes of totally ordered pointed Abelian $\ell$-groups.
-As a direct consequence, we obtain a full description of the corresponding lattice of subquasivarieties.
-These results offer a comprehensive structural understanding of one of the most fundamental classes of ordered algebraic structures.
+This allows us to lift the classification of universal classes of totally ordered MV-algebras, due to Gispert, to a complete classification of universal classes of totally ordered pointed Abelian $\ell$-groups.
+As a direct consequence, we obtain a complete structural description of the lattice of subquasivarieties that are generated by their totally ordered members.